1. How does vitamin C promote collagen production?

 Tomato

-Not only rich in vitamin C, tomatoes are famous for being rich in lycopene, a powerful antioxidant that can protect skin from sun damage and reduce the risk of certain chronic diseases.
+Not only are tomatoes rich in vitamin C, they are also known for their high content of lycopene, a powerful antioxidant that can protect the skin from sun damage and reduce the risk of certain chronic diseases.

-Dark green leafy vegetables are not only rich in vitamin C, but are also a source of other vitamins and minerals that are beneficial to health.
+Dark green leafy vegetables are not only rich in vitamin C but also a source of other vitamins and minerals that are beneficial to health.

-Kale: Contains high amounts of vitamin C, vitamin K, vitamin A, fiber and powerful antioxidants.
+Kale: Contains large amounts of vitamin C, vitamin K, vitamin A, fiber, and powerful antioxidant compounds.

-Broccoli: In addition to vitamin C, broccoli contains sulforaphane, a compound with anti-cancer properties.
-Additionally, it provides fiber, vitamin K, and several B vitamins that support bone health and energy metabolism.
+Broccoli: In addition to vitamin C, broccoli contains sulforaphane, a compound with potential anti-cancer properties.
+Furthermore, it provides fiber, vitamin K, and several B vitamins that support bone health and energy metabolism.

 According to Health & Life